joshuacox/local-nginx/README.md

 make grab
 ```

-then kill of the initial instance
+then kill off the initial instance

 ```
 make rm